florhtml/glyfi/README.md

   📚 How does it works?
 </h1>

-Users use their voices to send glifs (creative and amazing emoji messages) to communicate shorter, faster and funnier.
+Users use their voices to send glyfs (creative and amazing emoji messages) to communicate shorter, faster and funnier.

 <h1>
   🧭 Next steps?